 As illustrated in the chart below, when the Company's Adjusted EPS is below the targeted goal, the annual bonus percentage paid to a named executive officer is less than the targeted payout amount.
 Similarly, when Adjusted EPS exceeds the targeted goal, the annual bonus percentage paid to a named executive officer exceeds the targeted payout amount.
 The foregoing correlation between Adjusted EPS and bonus payout amounts would also be true with respect to the financial metrics applied to the annual bonus payout for Mr. Beard.

-The Committee has discretion under our executive annual bonus plans to (i) adjust Adjusted EPS and adjusted earnings before interest and taxes ("EBIT") for extraordinary items or other events as the Committee deems appropriate, and (ii) increase or decrease the amount of an award determined to be payable under the bonus plan by up to 50%.
-See COMPENSATION DISCUSSION AND ANALYSIS - Elements of Compensation - Annual Bonus Awards, beginning on page 36.
+The Committee has discretion under our executive annual bonus plans to (i) adjust Adjusted EPS and adjusted earnings before interest and taxes ("EBIT") for extraordinary items or other events as the Committee deems appropriate, (ii) determine whether a participant has earned a bonus, and the amount of any such bonus earned, and (iii) increase or decrease the amount of an award determined to be payable under the bonus plan by up to 50% based on a participant's individual performance.
+See COMPENSATION DISCUSSION AND ANALYSIS - Elements of Compensation - Annual Bonus Awards, beginning on page 38.
 The following table demonstrates the strong link between Company financial performance and bonus payout percentages by illustrating that the Company's Adjusted EPS (as compared to the targeted Adjusted EPS range) during each of the last three fiscal years directly correlates to the bonus payouts for our executives.